brittonlaroche/Oracle-Confluent-MongoDB/README.md

 We begin by creating an AWS RDS instance of Oracle.
 Log into your AWS Console and navigate to "RDS".
 [https://console.aws.amazon.com](https://console.aws.amazon.com)

-If you want the free tier and least cost for all three servcies in AWS (Oracle RDS, MongoDB Atlas, Confluent Cloud) then I suggest Oregon US West 2.
+If you want the free tier and least cost for all three servcies in AWS (Oracle RDS, MongoDB Atlas, Confluent Cloud) then I suggest Oregon US West.
 Pick the same region for Oracle, Confluent Cloud, and MongoDB Atlas.
 If you deploy across regions or cloud providers there is a whole networking discussion that is outside the scope of this hands-on lab.

-**Pick the same region for Oracle, Confluent Cloud, and MongoDB Atlas: Oregon US West 2**
+**Pick the same region for Oracle, Confluent Cloud, and MongoDB Atlas: Oregon US West **

 | Must Watch!
 Hands on Video: Setting up Oracle |
 |----------------|